lonewolfyuri/True-Emotions/README.md

 # Emotion Classification Through Deep Learning #

 ### Our team is working on an Emotion Classification System that: ###

-  * takes as input an image of a face
+  1) takes as input video feed with a person's face

-  * through deep learning, classifies the emotion that the face is currently feeling
+  2) through deep learning, classifies the emotion the face is currently feeling

-  * outputs this emotion
+  3) outputs this emotion.